Hugh Childers: First Lord of the Admiralty

 Childers was responsible for the construction of HMS Captain in defiance of the advice of his professional advisers, the Controller (Robinson) and the Chief Constructor Edward James Reed.
 Captain was commissioned in April 1870, and sank on the night of 6/7 September 1870.
-She was, as predicted by Robison and Reed, insufficiently stable.
+She was, as predicted by Robinson and Reed, insufficiently stable.
 "Shortly before the battleship sank, Childers had moved his son, Midshipman Leonard Childers from Reed's designed HMS Monarch onto the new ship-of-the-line; Leonard did not survive."
 Childers "faced strong criticism following the Court Martial on the loss of HMS Captain, and attempted to clear his name with a 359-page memorandum, a move described as "dubious public ethics".
 Vice Admiral Sir Robert Spencer Robinson wrote 'His endeavors were directed to throw the blame which might be supposed to attach to himself on those who had throughout expressed their disapproval of such methods of construction'."
 Childers unfairly blamed Robinson for the loss of the Captain, and as a result of this Robinson was replaced as Third Lord and Controller of the navy in February 1871.
 "Following the loss of his son and the recriminations that followed, Childers resigned through ill health as First Lord in March 1871."